open/close all folders

 - My Little Pony: Friendship Is Magic:

 - In "Swarm of the Century", only Pinkie Pie recognizes the adorable bug Fluttershy found in the forest as a troublesome (and rapidly multiplying) Parasprite, but her attempts to gather up the needed equipment to get rid of the swarm is seen by her friends as her being her random self.
-The fact that she says "I need this instrument" without explaining why she needs it, only strengthens this perception (and fuels the notorious Broken Aesop of the episode), and they gripe that she isn't helping them round up and dispose of the bugs.
+The fact that she says "I need this instrument" without explaining why she needs it, only strengthens this perception, and they gripe that she isn't helping them round up and dispose of the bugs.
 That changes when she manages to lead the swarm out of Ponyville.

 - Used in "Over a Barrel", where Pinkie attempts to settle things between a western town of ponies in Appleloosa and a tribe of buffalo.
 Unfortunately, she does so via a ridiculous song and dance number that irritates the two groups even though her message is the best solution for the both of them.